KFL&A Public Health

 ABLE2: Support for People with Disabilities

-ABLE2's Matching Program has always believed that community connection is the way to ensure that seniors and people with disabilities and mental health challenges can live a good life and enrich their home community.
+ABLE2's Matching Program believes that community connection is the way to ensure that seniors and people with disabilities and mental health challenges can live a good life, enrich their community and ensure social inclusion and well-being.
 ABLE2 matches volunteers in the community (Allies) with a person with a disability (Friend) in an intentional relationship.
-The impacts for the person with a disability when someone chooses to be in their life are profound: reduced loneliness and isolation, developing personal networks, decreased vulnerability, increased self-confidence, and improved health (mental, physical, and social).
+The impacts for the person with a disability when someone chooses to be in their life are profound: reduced loneliness and isolation, decreased vulnerability, slower cognitive decline, developing personal networks, access to resources and opportunities, increased self-confidence, and improved health (mental, physical, and social).